 The heritage interests of members of the High Wycombe Society are as diverse as the assets they care about!
 For that reason, you will find our members volunteering for a wide range of heritage organisations at local, county and national levels, as well as enjoying themselves at Pann Mill Open Days.

 Back in 2011 a number of us worked together on a project to celebrate the centenary of a stained glass window in the Town Hall.
-A new video version of some of the material is on the horizon in 2016.
 We researched the lives of those honoured in the window for their contribution to the town.
-We held an exhibition and published a book “Wycombe Pioneers of Progress”.
+We held an exhibition at Wycombe Library and published a book “Wycombe Pioneers of Progress”.
 Copies are still available from the Society for £12 (+p&p if applicable).
 Please contact: Ann Simone, 7 Richmond Court, Conegra Road, High Wycombe, HP13 6DZ, telephone 01494 448773.

 Two members of that project team: Denise Lindsay and Christine Clark are seen below manning a stall at a Bucks Local History Network event (run by the Buckinghamshire Archaeological Society) in 2012.